We each have a fundamental right to life.

 Or an understanding of what protects your life and its essential conditions?

-Or, without acknowledgement of other lives and their need to protect themselves?
+Forgoing knowledge of other lives and each life-need to protect ourselves?

 By ignoring the rights to life of others, what harvest do we reap?